 Still trying to figure out what to cook friends and family for Thanksgiving this year?

-Try putting a spin on ordinary Thanksgiving sides with local produce from farmers tailgate markets!
+Try getting creative with your typical Thanksgiving sides with local produce from farmers tailgate markets!
 Despite some below freezing temperatures last week, there are still plenty of fresh vegetables at markets to use in your holiday cooking.

-At farmers markets now you’ll also find broccoli, carrots, beets, radishes, winter greens, apples, potatoes, garlic, and much more.
-Markets are stocked with a variety of meats, cheese, rice, pasta, bread, drinks, and prepared foods.
-Find more details about farms and markets throughout the region in ASAP’s online Local Food Guide at appalachiangrown.org.
+At farmers markets now you’ll also find more winter squash, apples, broccoli, cauliflower, onions, potatoes, beets, carrots, turnips, radishes, mushrooms, herbs, and greens like lettuce, kale, and bok choy.
+Markets are also stocked with a variety of plants, meats, cheese, rice, pasta, bread, pastries, drinks, and prepared foods.
+Find more details about farms and markets throughout the region in ASAP’s online Local Food Guide.